 - Qualifies you for the New York City Fire Department Certificate of Fitness, NYC Department of Environmental Protection Air Pollution Control Training Certificate, Federal OSHA 30-hour General Industry Certificate and Environmental Protection Agency (EPA) Section 608 Certificate.

-- Offers the convenience of flexible scheduling that enables you to fulfill your classroom requirements in as little as three days a week.
+- Benefit from flexible scheduling that enables you to fulfill your classroom requirements while balancing life’s demands.
 Courses also are offered in summer so you may be able to complete your degree in under two years.

 Advance Your Career—or Your Education

 Graduates of TCI’s Facilities Management Technology program go on to a variety of careers and work as service personnel for utility companies, private contractors, HVAC/R apprentices, government agency analysts, merchandising and sales representatives, plumbing assistants, superintendent/facility managers, maintenance workers, operations managers, building services chiefs, hotel engineers and general equipment attendants.
 Others who earn their associate degree go on to continue their education at four-year colleges that share TCI’s New York State Board of Regents State regulation or Middle States Commission on Higher Education Regional accreditation.